 Neither regular cervical screening tests nor routine blood tests identify chlamydia.

 Symptoms of chlamydia may affect the penis within 1–3 weeks of the person coming into contact with the infection.
 In some cases, though, these symptoms can take months to appear.

 Symptoms of chlamydia in the penis may include:

 - white, cloudy, or watery discharge from the tip of the penis

 - pain or a burning sensation when urinating

 - testicle pain

-- swelling in one or both of the testicles, although this is a less common symptom
+- swelling in one or both of the testicles, although this is a

 For people with a penis, a chlamydia test may involve providing a urine sample.
 A healthcare professional will give the person instructions.
 It may be necessary to avoid urinating in the 1–2 hours before the urine test.